ALL Metrics

 Discussion

 In addition to these changes, decreased serum albumin and cholesterol indicate impaired hepatic synthesis.
 On the other hand, hypoalbuminemia reduces plasma osmotic pressure and buffer capacity.
-In contrast, hypocholesterolaemia indicates impaired lipid metabolism under excessive stress on the liver due to the accumulation of D. lactate, supporting the apparent findings of elevated liver enzymes.
+In contrast, hypocholesterolaemia indicates impaired lipid metabolism under excessive stress on the liver may be due to the accumulation of D. lactate, supporting the apparent findings of elevated liver enzymes.
 These observations are consistent with previous findings of decreased total protein and albumin in ruminal acidosis and highlight the magnitude of liver dysfunction (Zhang et al., 2023).
-Furthermore, increased lactate production impairs the kidney’s ability to convert lactate into glucose (DeFronzo et al., 2012), adding to elevated urea and creatinine levels, which indicate renal involvement, most likely due to a decrease in glomerular filtration rate and reduced renal perfusion, both of which are exacerbated by dehydration and metabolic acidosis.
+Furthermore, increased lactate production impairs the kidney’s ability to convert lactate into glucose (DeFronzo et al., 2012), adding to elevated urea and creatinine levels, which indicate renal involvement, most likely may be due to a decrease in glomerular filtration rate and reduced renal perfusion, both of which are exacerbated by dehydration and metabolic disturbance associated with acidosis.
 Comparable elevations in these parameters have been reported in sheep affected by ruminal acidosis, reinforcing the view that renal dysfunction is a frequent complication of the condition (Zheng et al., 2024).

 Oxidative stress is a significant factor in the pathophysiology of ruminant acidosis.
 The reduction in glutathione (GSH) and superoxide dismutase (SOD) and the increase in malondialdehyde (MDA) ( Table 3) indicate a weakened antioxidant protection.
 These amendments align with the Kirbaş et al. (2014), which reported that acute ruminal acidosis promotes the production of excess reactive oxygen species (ROS), depleting the antioxidant capacity of the cells and speeding up lipid peroxidation.
 Excessive ROS production may be due to microbial dysbiosis, impaired ruminal fermentation, and systemic inflammatory reactions, exacerbating oxidative damage (Lian et al., 2024).
 Clinically, oxidative stress may impair organ function and neuromuscular performance, which underlines the importance of monitoring antioxidant markers in addition to biochemical and electrolyte parameters.